HackerN64/F3DEX3/README.md

 ### C GBI Compatibility

-F3DEX3 is backwards compatible with F3DEX2 at the C GBI level for all commands
+F3DEX3 is backwards compatible with F3DEX2 at the C GBI level for all features and commands except:
-except:

 - The `G_SPECIAL_*` command IDs have been removed. `G_SPECIAL_2` and `G_SPECIAL_3` were no-ops in F3DEX2, and `G_SPECIAL_1` was a trigger to